dfed/CacheAdvance/README.md

 ### CocoaPods

-To install CacheAdvance in your iOS project with [CocoaPods](http://cocoapods.org), add the following to your `Podfile`:
+To install CacheAdvance in your project with [CocoaPods](http://cocoapods.org), add the following to your `Podfile`:

 ```
-platform :ios, '13.0'
 pod 'CacheAdvance', '~> 3.0'
 ```

-### Submodules

-To use git submodules, checkout the submodule with `git submodule add git@github.com:dfed/CacheAdvance.git`, drag CacheAdvance.xcodeproj to your project, and add CacheAdvance as a build dependency.

 ## Contributing